azvyae/react-use-slots/README.md

 </my-component>
 ```

-The `useComponentSlots` hook brings support for this style of syntax into your React components, making it extremely easy to not only
+The `useSlot` hook brings support for this style of syntax into your React components, making it extremely easy to not only
 set up a component that takes content in multiple locations in the template, but also to implement that component in your codebase.

 ## How to use
 Add the package to your React app:

 ```
-npm install use-componentslots
+npm install react-webcomponent-slots
 ```

 Add the hook to whatever component is going to use it:

 ```
-import useComponentSlots from 'use-componentslots';
+import useSlot from 'react-webcomponent-slots';
 ```

 Then, use the hook in your component to create a <Slot> component in your render function that will render your main component's children in named locations within the component template.

 ```
 const MyDialog = ({children}) => {
-  const [Slot] = useComponentSlots(children);
+  const [Slot] = useSlot(children);

   return (
     <dialog>